casdoor/casdoor-website/docs/ldap/config.md

 title: Config
 ---

+Ldap configurations belong to a organization, which ldap users will be synchronized into.

-You need to enter the following information of the LDAP user synchronization.
+You are supposed to user a global admin user to modify the configuration.
+You need to enter the following information of the LDAP user synchronization in the "organization" page.

-### Organization

-User information will be synchronized to the specified organization.

-> e.g:
-> `example-org`

-### ID

-A random string, automatically generated when creating the LDAP server configuration.

-> e.g:
-> `e00a633f-6fa7-49aa-aaf4-408f803e52fa`

 ### Server Name